 Vanessa L. Kanaga, Esq., President and Director of Content Development, InterActive Legal ^

 InterActive Legal is not an approved Continuing Education Sponsor.
-However, several states and regulatory agencies for a variety of professionals that participate on our teleconferences may still receive continuing education credit for their participation.
+However, some states or regulatory agencies for professionals that participate in our teleconferences may provide continuing education credit for their participation.
 If a participant wishes to receive CE credit for their participation in these teleconferences, they must apply to receive credit on their own and through their individual states and regulatory authorities.
 It is the responsibility of the participant to file for CE credit and is not guaranteed by InterActive Legal.

 Let us help increase the productivity and profitability of your practice.